Russell Township, Geauga County, Ohio: Geography

-Two villages are located in Russell Township: part of Hunting Valley in the northwest, and South Russell in the south.

 Name and history

 It is the only Russell Township statewide.
 Another name for the area is Novelty, from the name of the post office located, in the unincorporated community of Novelty, in the township.

 The first five inhabitants — Gideon Russell and his family, who came in 1818 — settled on what today is Chillicothe Road.
 In 1827 the township was named Russell, although it had been previously known as the West Woods by neighboring communities.
 In April of that year the people elected John Lowry, Clark Robinson, and Gideon Russell as their first township trustees.
 It was Robinson that created the first framed building and started the first store.

 Economy

 Russell is the home of ASM International, formerly known as the American Society for Metals, whose headquarters is marked by a gigantic geodesic dome, visited by Buckminster Fuller upon its completion.